伊津子とその母 / Itsuko to sono haha / Itsuko and Her Mother (1954)

 Release date: February 17, 1954

-Director: Seiji Maruyama (adapted from a short story by Shigeko Yuki)
+Director: Seiji Maruyama (adapted from a story by Shigeko Yuki)

 Studio: Toho